paweljw/paweljw.github.io/hugo/content/post/vue-frontend-design.md

 All this might seem like wasting time - I know that in the past it would certainly seem like that to me.
 However we have in fact saved time: the time that we would otherwise spend on writing, rewriting and re-rewriting our code if we started slinging from the hip.

 Hopefully you find this selection of tools and techniques useful, and I promise - we'll get back to coding our app in the next post, now that we actually have an idea what we're going to do.
-See you in part 3!
+See you in [part 3](/2017/09/vue.js-front-end-app-part-3-authentication/)!

+---

+Top image credit: https://www.pexels.com/photo/art-business-color-colorful-276267/ (CC0)